 |SOAS Departments & Centres:||Faculty of Arts and Humanities > Department of Anthropology and Sociology

-Faculty of Arts and Humanities > Department of Art and Archaeology
+Faculty of Arts and Humanities > Department of History of Art and Archaeology

 Faculty of Law and Social Sciences > School of Finance and Management > Centre for Development, Environment and Policy (CeDEP)